 On September 9, 1996, a part-time Recycling Educator was added to the staff.
 As our twenty-year plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
 The part-time position was upgraded to full-time in January of 2001.
-In 2017, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and industry.
+In 2018, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and not-for-profits.